f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/azure/README.md

     This is caused by recent changes in Azure Application Insight GA in some regions.
 Try to deploy the quickstart in different location.

+13. If encountered the following error:

+    ``The value of parameter linuxConfiguration.ssh.publicKeys.keyData is invalid``

+    Ensure to give sshPublicKey in the openssh convention for example in following format **ssh-rsa keyData user@domain**

 ### Copyright

 Copyright 2014-2019 F5 Networks Inc.